ysan/auto_rec_mini/README.md

 `command server` is listening for connections on port 20001.
 First, please execute the `channel scan` CLI command.

-You can stop the service with this command.

-    $ sudo systemctl stop auto_rec_mini

 ### Clean ###
 	$ sudo systemctl stop auto_rec_mini
 	$ sudo systemctl disable auto_rec_mini